Boston Celtics Star Jayson Tatum was Fueled by an Embarrassing Moment in Elementary School and a Lesson From His Mom

 Growing up in St. Louis, Jayson Tatum has battled adversity his entire life.
 The Boston Celtics star had an embarrassing experience in the fourth grade that shaped him and served as motivation for the rest of his life.

-Jayson Tatum’s fourth grade teacher doubted him
+Jayson Tatum’s fourth-grade teacher doubted him

 In fourth grade, he attended a private school.
-He was one of the few minorities in his class and often felt the pressures of being different from most of his classmates.
+He was one of the few minorities in his class and often felt the pressure of being different than most of his classmates.

-“I was embarrassed,” said Tatum.
+“I was embarrassed,” Tatum said.
 In tears, he told his mother, Brandy Cole, what happened.
 His mom gave him an important reminder.
-Cole said as long as she supports and believes in Tatum, “it doesn’t matter what somebody else thinks.”
+Cole said as long as she supports and believes in Tatum, “It doesn’t matter what somebody else thinks.”

 That lesson has stuck with Tatum on his fatherhood journey.

-Tatum started proving his fourth-grade teacher wrong early.
+Jayson Tatum started proving his fourth-grade teacher wrong early.
 He went on to dominate the AAU circuit and prep ranks.
 He attended Chaminade College Preparatory High School in St. Louis.

 He was the No. 8 overall high school basketball prospect in the class of 2016, according to 247Sports.
-The loaded recruiting class also featured Lonzo Ball, DeAaron Fox, Harry Giles, and Bam Adebayo.
+The loaded recruiting class also featured Lonzo Ball, De’Aaron Fox, Harry Giles, and Bam Adebayo.
 Tatum was highly-touted and participated in the McDonald’s All-American Game.

 After navigating AAU, high school, and the one-and-done process at Duke, the next stop was the NBA.

-Tatum is on the path to becoming an NBA superstar
+Tatum has become an NBA superstar